 - Invest with an institution you trust.

 - Ensure that you accumulate and maintain an emergency fund of about six times your monthly income.
-This fund can be kept in a savings account or money market fund, and should be easily accessible and only utilised for unforeseen emergency expenses.
+This fund can be kept in a savings account or money market fund and should be easily accessible and only utilised for unforeseen emergency expenses.

 - Do not underestimate the value of professional advice.
 Just as you would consult a doctor to take care of your physical health, it is similarly important to seek professional assistance to ensure that you stay financially healthy.

 - It is critically important to carefully manage any debt you may have or would consider acquiring - for example, a house or a vehicle.
 Debt can be a great tool to help you buy a home but always ensure that you have some “fat” built into your ability to repay your bond.
-If interest rates increase, resulting in an increase in your monthly instalments, you should have enough room to adjust your budget without taking too much strain.
+If interest rates increase, resulting in an increase in your monthly installments, you should have enough room to adjust your budget without taking too much strain.
 Absa has some great tools and calculators on www.absa.co.za to help you with rates calculations to plan your budget accordingly.